Snowflake-Labs/sfquickstarts/site/sfguides/src/soda/soda.md

     ```shell
     soda --help
     ```
+    ```shell
+    # Example output
+    Usage: soda [OPTIONS] COMMAND [ARGS]...

+    Soda Core CLI version 3.0.34

+    Options:
+      --version  Show the version and exit.
+      --help     Show this message and exit.

+    Commands:
+      ingest           Ingests test results from a different tool
+      scan             Runs a scan
+      test-connection  Tests a connection
+      update-dro       Updates contents of a distribution reference file
+    ```

 To exit the virtual environment when you are done with this tutorial, use the command `deactivate`.